 The Adult Migrant English Program (AMEP) can help you to learn English.

-The AMEP provides up to 510 hours of free English lessons and childcare to eligible migrants, and refugees.
+The AMEP provides unlimited free English lessons and childcare to eligible migrants, and refugees.
 Some students may be eligible for additional hours.

 The free Adult Migrant English Program (AMEP)(opens in a new tab) is funded by the Australian Government.